 #1 Blurred Photos

-A blurred photo is possibly the biggest issue you’ll face and will likely ruin your photo, so here’s some of the most common reasons for this and how to prevent them.
+A blurred photo is possibly the biggest issue you’ll face and will likely ruin your photo, so here are some of the most common reasons for this and how to prevent them.

 Slow Shutter Speeds